AnyLog-co/documentation/examples/Secure Network.md

 ## Messaging using the private key of a user

 A user may want to send a messages using his authorization.
-For example, an administrator logins to a node and may need to issue a query or a command which is not permitted by the permission policy assigned to the node.
+For example, an administrator logins to a node and needs to issue a query, or a command which is not permitted by the permission policy assigned to the node.
-The user can leverage his assigned permissions using the commands in the example below:
+The user can leverage his assigned permissions as in the example below:
 <pre>
 private_key = get private key where keys_file = roy
 set signatory where key = !private_key and password = 123  and name = roy